Berencmgb/Frusko-s-Asp.Net-Core-Project-Builder/README.md

 - Set startup projects in visual studio to web and api projects.

 ## Known Issues
 - Sometimes the API host url will hang.
 Not sure what causes this.
 Sometimes it works and sometimes it doesn't.
-If this isn't working for you, select 'n' when the tool asks if you want to generate the api host url.
+If this isn't working for you, select 'n' when the tool asks if you want to generate the api host url - pending development.
+- Razor Compilation doesn't work by default - fix incoming
+- Gulpfile doesn't move bootstrap icon fonts - fix incoming
+- There is no BaseViewModel - fix incoming
+- The register and login pages have no style - pending development.
+- Result with generic parameter throws an error when mapping between model and DTO - pending development

 ## Upcoming Updates
 - Improved Includes system using IQueryable.